grafana/beyla/docs/sources/configure/options.md

 - If Kubernetes is enabled:
   1. The name of the Deployment that runs the instrumented process, if any.
-  2. The name of the ReplicaSet that runs the instrumented process, if any.
+  2. The name of the ReplicaSet/DaemonSet/StatefulSet that runs the instrumented process, if any.
   3. The name of the Pod that runs the instrumented process.
 - If kubernetes is not enabled:
   1. The name of the process executable file.